curblr/curblr-spec/examples/simple_examples.md

 # No stopping

-No Stopping is allowed by anyone at any time.
+No stopping is allowed by anyone at any time.
 Example location information is included.

 ### **Sign**